glebqip/stargate_lua_screens/README.md

 stargate_lua_screens
 ========================

-This is the lua version Stargate dialing computer pack from first 2 seasons
+This is stargate dialing computer pack from first 2 seasons written on GLua
 ![](http://i.imgur.com/uFgKZMW.png)
 **WARNING!
 All of this is in development!
-There can be errors!**
+Addon can have bugs and errors!**

 This screens is present in this addon:
 * Dialing screen